Pennsylvania License Plates

 Bill Jester advises that the series progressed from MG-00000 to MG-0000A.

-The 00000-MG series is for municipal trucks and trailers only.
-Both types are issued as singles.
+The 00000-MG series was for municipal trucks and trailers only and were issued as singles.

-These plates are usually found on police motorcycles.
+These plates were usually found on police motorcycles.

 Heather Embee - Nov 18 ’14

-Eric Butler reported the first plate of this type, G/H 00000.
+Eric Butler observed the first plate of this type, G/H 00000.

-Changed to visitpa.com base around PS250nn; new plates have Penn State shield in blue.
+Changed to visitpa.com base around PS250xx; newer plates had blue Penn State shield.

 Seth Brunnhuber - Jun 1 ’24